 EPDM is the least expensive of the three primary membrane types, but it isn’t cheap.
 The material is very durable.
 Since the early 1960s, EPDM has been the material of choice in canals and other irrigation systems prior to becoming a successful material for waterproofing roofs.
 It’s estimated to have 1 billion square feet of it installed throughout the world’s roofs.
 This is partially due to its great durability, it’s ease of installation and it’s great price.

-On the low end, you can plan to spend around $2.00 to $3.00 per sq. ft. for installation.
-This is asphalt shingles type pricing, which tells you how affordable it is. $5.50 to $7.00 per sq. ft. would be the high end, and would likely be a thicker material, or reflective of having the job done by quality flat roof professionals.
+On the low end, you can plan to spend around $3.00 to $4.00 per sq. ft. for the installation of EPDM rubber on a flat roof. — The low-end pricing, although not very common, would be on par with asphalt shingles pricing, which tells you how affordable it can be. $5.50 to $7.50 per sq. ft. would be the high end, and would likely be a thicker material, or reflective of having the job done by quality flat roof professionals.

 What about DIY for EPDM?

 The DIY approach is viable, because installation is not complicated.
 With TPO and PVC roofs, you need special skills and tools for proper installation.
 With EPDM, you need the sheets, which are sold in as large as 50 feet wide by 200 foot long pieces, some glue and preferably some experience in achieving a successful installation.
 Home Depot and Lowe’s sell rolls of 10 x 25 feet for around $170 and $205 respectively.
 Add another $80 for the glue, or bonding adhesive (sold in 3 gallon containers) and $25 for long armed roller and you’re set to go.